Igala people: Location

-The Igálá are one of the ethnic groups found in Nigeria.
-The Igala played significant roles in the formation of Nigeria having been made host to the capital of Nigeria at Lokoja in the past, with Lugard as the Governor.
-The Igala Kingdom expanded beyond the present-day boundary.
-Their homeland, the former Igala Kingdom, is an approximately triangular area of about 14,000 km2 in the angle formed by the Benue and Niger rivers.
+The Igala Kingdom expanded vastly beyond the present-day boundary.
+Their homeland, the former Igala Kingdom, is a triangular area of about 14,000 km2 in the angle formed by the Benue and Niger rivers.
 The area was formerly known as the Igala Division of Kabba province and is now part of Kogi State.
-The capital is Idah in Kogi state.
-Igala people are majorly found in Kogi state.
-They can be found in Idah, Igalamela/Odolu, Ajaka, Ofu, Olamaboro, Dekina, Bassa, Ankpa, Omala, Lokoja, Ibaji, and Ajaokuta Local government all in Kogi state.
+Its capital was Idah, in Kogi state.
+The bulk of the Igala people reside in Kogi where they can be found in Idah, Igalamela/Odolu, Ajaka, Ofu, Olamaboro, Dekina, Bassa, Ankpa, Omala, Uloshi, Ifeku island, Iyelen Lokoja, Ibaji, and Ajaokuta Local Government.
+Smaller communities and enclaves exist in the surrounding regions and states along the Niger basin.